 World-class climbing up a proud wall in pristine Patagonian wilderness.
+Of the 12 pitches, an astonishing 10 of them would be classic single pitch routes in their own right.
 Definitely in the running for the "Astroman of South America".

 Pitch by pitch rundown - more beta available from the refugio

 P1: Things start off mildly enough with some easy, lower angle handcrack.
 A brief wide section provides the crux.
 35 m, 5.10a